axellancieri/axellancieri.github.io/README.md

 Notes

+on footer view when page loads and animations are about to complete or completed.
+I want to have mail - CV - linkedin  SVGs

 (might want to check if gotta take care of that taking the user to another html file.
 Although it might be decent still to do on contact us modal)Use 'animation-play-state: paused;' on infinite animations when offscreen or offview.